MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

 ### Create a service principal for use in by your app

 Azure AD *service principals* provide access to Azure resources within your subscription.
 You can think of a service principal as a user identity for a service.
-"Service" is any application, service, or platform, including the sample app built in this tutorial, that needs to access Azure resources.
+"Service" is any application, service, or platform that needs to access Azure resources.
 You can configure a service principal with access rights scoped only to those resources you specify.
 Then, configure your application or service to use the service principal's credentials to access those resources.

 To create a service principal, use the following command.